Estate Motor Courts, Gates & Entry Design: Cost & Permits (San Diego 2026)

 - Compaction/QA: target ≥95% relative compaction on base; proof‑roll and plate load where needed; compaction tests at ROW interfaces when requested by inspector.

 - Electrical & low‑voltage: dedicated circuits to gate operators; conduit for cameras/intercoms; surge protection; Knox interface where required by fire authority.
+For kitchen/outdoor living electrical in the same project, see our kitchen permits & gas/electrical guide.

 - Lighting: fully shielded, BUG‑rated optics; 2700–3000K; curfew dimming; keep light off public ways; verify fixture mounting heights/locations for §142.0740 compliance.